Talking and listening: why it’s good for children

 - Show interest and encourage your child to talk more by saying things like ‘Tell me more about ...’, ‘Really!’ and ‘Go on ...’.
-This sends your child the message that what he has to say is important to you.
+This sends your child the message that what they have to say is important to you.

 - Watch your child’s facial expressions and body language.
 Listening isn’t just about hearing your child’s words, but also about trying to understand what’s behind the words.

-- Prompt your child to tell you how she feels about things – for example, ‘It sounds like you felt left out when Felix wanted to play with the other kids at lunch’.
+- Prompt your child to tell you how they feel about things – for example, ‘It sounds like you felt left out when Felix wanted to play with the other kids at lunch’.
 If you get something wrong, just ask your child to help you understand.

 - Be aware that sometimes your child might want to talk for longer or shorter periods.
-For example, your child might not be talkative if he’s tired.
+For example, your child might not be talkative if they’re tired.